Chapter 22

-Ernest grew earnestly incredulous.
+Ernest grew incredulous.

 My frustration built.
 “And I was supposed to have transported back when you returned here.”
 I turned to Wilbur.
 “What went wrong?”